-Chrissy Teigen Bares It All For John Legend With Nipple Tassles While Lip Syncin
+Chrissy Teigen Bares It All For Legend With Nipple Tassles While Lip Syncing

 Teigen serenading her hubby

-“I LOVE ‘Ordinary People’ so much, so when [Love Editor-in-Chief] Katie [Grand] asked me to shoot Chrissy for Valentine’s, the idea of her doing a lip-sync version immediately jumped into my head,” Rankin stated.
+“I LOVE ‘Ordinary People’ so much, so when [Love Editor-in-Chief] Katie [Grand] asked me to shoot Chrissy for Valentine’s, the idea of her doing a lip-sync version immediately jumped into my head,” Rankin, who directed the video, stated.

 Teigen’s skimpy outfits for the shoot

-Teigen who also happens to be a model by profession also seemed to be switching up her style in the video.
+Teigen, who also happens to be a model by profession, also seemed to be switching up her style in the video.
 She also wore fishnet stockings and changed up her red fur coat for a pink one in a different part of the clip.
 The video was part of a shoot that the couple did for Love magazine.
 It was quite a romantic piece, especially for Valentine’s Day.
 The clip was recorded and directed by Rankin and it featured Chrissy in a number of lingerie pieces from different designers including Marc Jacobs.

-“Rankin had pitched karaoke of Chrissy singing John Legend and I was scared she wouldn’t want to do that, and I pitched Marilyn, which Rankin was into, but then she turned up and didn’t want to sing Marilyn, but she wanted to get John Legend over and sing to him,” stated Katie Grand, the editor in chief of Love magazine.
+“Rankin had pitched karaoke of Chrissy singing John Legend and I was scared she wouldn’t want to do that, and I pitched Marilyn, which Rankin was into, but then she turned up and didn’t want to sing Marilyn, but she wanted to get John Legend over and sing to him,” stated Katie Grand, the editor-in-chief of Love magazine.

 There were also a series of photos to accompany the video and they were just as tasteful.
 One of the snaps showcases the mother of one putting her tongue in her husband’s ear and Legend had a huge smile on his face as if she had just delivered a juicy secret.
 Teigen wore the pink fur coat and the polka dotted skimpy outfit in this particular photo.
 She appeared alone in another snap though maintaining the sex appeal thanks to barely-there yellow lingerie.
 Her breasts almost popped out as she struck a pose while kneeling down.